 When determining when a car repossession will be removed from your credit report, how is the original delinquency date of the original auto loan determined?
 Is it based on the date of the first missed payment originally reported?
 Or is it based upon the date of the actual repossession?

 If there are no other delinquencies in the history, the account status will become positive.
-Positive accounts remain on the credit report for 10 years from the date they are closed, or indefinitely if they are open.
+Positive accounts remain on your credit report for 10 years from the date they are closed, or indefinitely if they are open.

-In cases like yours, where there is no positive account history after the repossession occurred, the entire account will be deleted 7 years from the original delinquency date, or the date of the first missed payment leading up to the status of repossession.
+In the case of a repossession, the account was never brought current, so the entire account will be removed seven years from the original delinquency date.
+The original delinquency date is the date of the first missed payment that led up to the repossession status.

-Whenever possible, Experian provides the date the account will be removed as part of the account information on the credit report.
+Whenever possible, Experian provides the date the account will be removed as part of the account information on a credit report.
 You may see a notation next to your account that reads "this account is scheduled to continue on record until MM-CCYY."
 The date listed there is the date the account will be removed from your credit report.

 Once the seven-year period is reached, Experian will delete the account from your credit report automatically.
 You don't need to request that it be removed.